vancouverschoolofirishmusic/vancouverschoolofirishmusic.github.io/safeguarding.md

 **6. Vetting and Training**

-- All staff and volunteers will undergo a police background check (including vulnerable sector check) before working with children.
+- All staff and volunteers working with children must:
+   - undergo a police background check (including vulnerable sector check) from their local municipal police department, and
-- Staff will receive training on child protection policies and procedures, including recognizing signs of abuse and how to report concerns.
+   - must complete the training course [Commit to Kids - Child Sexual Abuse Prevention Training for those Working with Children](https://protectchildren.ca/en/get-involved/online-training/commit-to-kids/) from the Canadian Centre for Child Protection.

 **7. Code of Conduct**